Subsecond Ships in EVE Online

 Ships enter warp at the ends of the server's 1 hz ticks, i.e. at the end of every clock second.

-Therefore, if warping from a dead stop, all align times between 2 seconds flat and 2.999 seconds are functionally identical.
+Therefore, if warping from a dead stop, all align times between 2 and 2.999 seconds are functionally identical.

 Definitions

 A ship instawarps if its align time is between 1 and 1.999 seconds.
-Instawarp ships avoid most tacklers but can be caught by hyper- or ultralockersspecialist tacklers with very high scan resolution
+Instawarp ships avoid most tacklers but can be caught by rare

-Subsecond ships, you guessed it, have align times under 1 second.
-While a great many ships in EVE can be made to instawarp, only a few dozen or so can go subsecond.
+Subsecond ships, you guessed it, align in under 1 second.
+Many ships can be made to instawarp, but only a few dozen or so can go subsecond (they're listed further down on this page).

 Warp Mechanics in Specific Situations

-Subsecond ships can always escape hyperlockers in these situations (assuming no bubbles or lances are involved):
+Subsecond ships can always escape hyperlockers in these situations (assuming no bubbles or lances or bumps are involved):

 1. they warp from under jump cloak